Foreclosure University Bankruptcy

 Question: If I declare bankruptcy now with regard to my other debts, will it prevent the short sale from going through?

-Answer: -No. Bankruptcy only postpones an auction or short sale which buys you more time.
+Answer: -Yes, for only a short period of time.
+Eventually it will foreclose.
+Bankruptcy only postpones an auction or short sale which buys you more time.
 In fact, many short sale investors will use bankruptcy as an option if they need to buy more time so it doesn’t go to auction, as long as it’s in the best interest of the homeowner.

 My father’s home recently foreclosed and our bankruptcy lawyer did not file the bankruptcy prior to the foreclosure.